ibm-cloud-docs/monitoring/infrastructure/kubernetes_cluster.md

 {: note}

-## Step 2.
-Configure your Kubernetes cluster to send metrics to your instance
+## Configure your Kubernetes cluster to send metrics to your instance
 {: #kubernetes_cluster_step2}
+{: step}

 To configure your Kubernetes cluster to send metrics to your {{site.data.keyword.mon_full_notm}} instance, you must install a monitoring agent pod on each node of your cluster.
 The monitoring agent is installed via a DaemonSet which ensures an instance of the agent is running on every worker node.
 The monitoring agent collects metrics from the pod where it is installed, and forwards the data to your instance.